CambridgeNuclear/SCONE/docs/User Manual.rst

     origin of the universe. [cm]
   - rotation (*optional*, default = (0.0 0.0 0.0)): (x y z) array with the
     rotation angles in degrees applied to the universe. [°]
+  - offsetMap (*optional*, default = all elements offset): map that specifies which elements of the lattice are offset with respect to the lattice origin.
+Elements with 1 are offset, while elements with a 0 are not.
+Must have the same size as the map.
+Allows creating, e.g., BWR assemblies with water rods covering multiple lattice elements.
+  - offset (*optional*, default = true): enables/disables the offset of all entries in the latUniverse.
+Has relatively specialised use cases, e.g., imposing a discretisation by placing another universe inside the lattice.

 Example: ::